- Nuclear installations in Germany

 Responsibilities regarding the surveillance of repositories

-With the "Act on the Realignment of the Organisational Structures in the Field of Radioactive Waste Disposal", the federal government reorganised responsibilities in the field of radioactive waste disposal on 30 July 2016.
-Responsibilities are now further clarified and tasks can be performed more efficiently.
+With the "Act on the Realignment of the Organisational Structures in the Field of Radioactive Waste Disposal", the federal government reorganised the responsibilities in the field of radioactive waste disposal on 30 July 2016.
+The responsibilities are now further clarified and tasks can be performed more efficiently.

 Compliance with the nuclear regulations concerning radioactive waste disposal

-- The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) has the overall political responsibility in the field of radioactive waste disposal.
+- The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has the overall political responsibility in the field of radioactive waste disposal.
 Within the framework of its technical and legal supervision, the Ministry supervises the Federal Office for the Safety of Nuclear Waste Management (BfE) and, as partner, in future also the Bundesgesellschaft für Endlagerung mbH (BGE - Federal Company for Radioactive Waste Disposal).

 - The BfE is the nuclear regulatory authority for the Konrad and Morsleben repositories and for the Asse II mine.